 "It's clear that Australians are prioritising high-interest debt, which is a smart way to minimise your interest repayments3."

-Angus Luffman, Veda's general manager of consumer risk, said: "The average transaction size for credit cards, which peaked in late 2008, is now back at levels not seen since 20042."
+Angus Luffman, Equifax's general manager of consumer risk, said: "The average transaction size for credit cards, which peaked in late 2008, is now back at levels not seen since 20042."

 Giving credit where credit's due

 Recent Finder.com.au analysis of Reserve Bank of Australia (RBA) data supported the Equifax results3.
 The company found that Australians made $319 billion in payments in the year up to June 30 2016, nearly $10 billion more than they spent on purchases and cash advances using their credit cards over the same period3.